 TLM Series LoRa Based RF Gateways can link RS232 and/or RS485 serial devices and create a network over RF.
 For example, with TLM Series LoRa Based RF Gateways users can connect RS232 and/or RS485 Modbus RTU/ASCII devices such as RTUs or PLCs with each other over RF network and create wireless automation.

-TLM Series LoRa Based RF Gateways can link RS232 and/or RS485 serial devices and create a network over RF and serial device data can be send to a TCP server.
+TLM Series LoRa Based RF Gateways can link RS232 and/or RS485 Modbus RTU field serial devices and create a network over RF and serial devices can receive and send data to a Modbus TCP server ( or Modbus TCP field devices).
 The communication works bidirectionally.
-For example, with TLM Series LoRa Based RF Gateways users can connect RS232 and/or RS485 serial devices such as Data Loggers or Field Sensors over RF network and create a communication infrastructure to send their data to a TCP server.
+For example, with TLM Series LoRa Based RF Gateways users can connect Modbus TCP devices such as RTUs or PLCs and also RS232 and/or RS485 Modbus RTU devices with each other over RF network and create wireless automation for both Modbus TCP and RTU protocol devices..

 TLM Series LoRa Based RF Gateways can link 2 different RF network over TCP/IP LAN or WAN network.
 This helps to extend RF network without distance limit.
 Communication works bidirectionally.
 For example, with TLM Series LoRa Based RF Gateways users can connect Modbus TCP devices such as RTUs or PLCs with each other over 2 different RF network and create wireless automation between each other.